projectatomic/atomic-site/source/blog/2016-06-07-micro-cluster-part-1.html.md

 ![picture of minnowboard cluster](https://photos.smugmug.com/Computers/ContanersContainersContainers/i-Q7wJtsG/0/M/P1020636-M.jpg)

+READMORE

 This micro-cluster contains four hosts (proton, electron, neutron, and photon), and is a fully functioning Atomic cluster.
 If you want to see it in person, I will be demoing it at [DockerCon in Seattle](http://2016.dockercon.com/) at the Red Hat booth, where I will also be raffling off one of the minnowboards with Atomic Host pre-installed.
-I will also be showing it off in the Community Central pavillion at [Red Hat Summit](https://www.redhat.com/en/summit).
+I will also be showing it off in the Community Central pavilion at [Red Hat Summit](https://www.redhat.com/en/summit).
 For my fellow Portlanders, you can get a look at the Sub-Atomic Cluster early if you come to [PDXPUG](http://www.meetup.com/PDXPUG-Portland-PostgreSQL-Users-Group/events/231259650/), where I will use it to demo high-availability containerized Postgres.

 On this blog, I'll show you how I built it, so that you can create your own.
 More usefully, most of the steps and techniques used for creating the cluster are the same as what you'd need on real hardware, so consider this your introduction to bare-metal deployment of the Atomic platform.

 First, let's talk about the hardware.
 The four boards are [Minnowboard Turbots](http://wiki.minnowboard.org/MinnowBoard_Turbot), which are small "maker" boards, similar to the Raspberry Pi, but using an Intel x86 chipset (Atom E3826).
 That means that we can run Atomic Host and other software without needing to recompile it for ARM, and makes it a much better testbed for real Atomic.
 Order your soon; Intel is reducing Atom production and Turbots will become scarce in the future.
 Currently, one of the boards has a helper board ("lure") with an SSD; the remaining cards are running off SD cards.
 I'll be adding more SSDs to the cluster later so that I can demonstrate Kubernetes HA configurations.

 The boards are "stacked" using 3mm brass standoffs, and capped at either end with 1/4" craft plywood.
 As you can see, those plywood boards are there to hold two things: a mini power strip for the Minnowboard power, and an 8-port router to connect the cluster.
-We need the latter in order to assign fixed IP addresses to all four boards, since Kuberntes is a lot happier configured that way.
+We need the latter in order to assign fixed IP addresses to all four boards, since Kubernetes is a lot happier configured that way.
 I'm using a TP-Link TL-R860.
 Amusingly, the power and networking are larger and heavier than the boards themselves.
 You could slim this down by using wireless networking, but since I'll be taking this cluster to conventions, that wasn't really an option.

 Once everything was plugged in, it was time to install Atomic Host on all the nodes.
 Ideally, I'd use [Foreman](https://theforeman.org/) for this, but I had constraints setting up a Foreman image server which would have required another board with SSD, so using Foreman will need to be a blog post for later.
 I also thought about establishing a [kickstarter file](http://docs.fedoraproject.org/en-US/Fedora/20/html/Installation_Guide/s1-kickstart2-putkickstarthere.html) on the local network, but with only four boards it didn't seem worth it.
 Instead, I installed manually.
 After some experimentation with installation methods, it turns out that installing from a USB key with an ISO image is really the best way; while you can write a raw host image directly to an SD card, it won't be sized right and you'll need to take a bunch of manual steps to make all of the space on the SD card available.